ddragana/base-drafts/draft-ietf-quic-transport.md

 RST_STREAM frame.
 If a STREAM frame carrying data beyond the received final offset is received, the receiving endpoint MUST close the connection with a QUIC_STREAM_DATA_AFTER_TERMINATION error ({{error-handling}}).

+## Solicited State Transitions

+If an endpoint is no longer interested in the data being received, it MAY send a REQUEST_RST frame on an incoming stream in the "open" state to request closure of the stream in the opposite direction.
+This typically indicates that the receiving application is no longer reading from the stream and all future data will be discarded upon receipt.

+STREAM frames received after sending REQUEST_RST are still counted toward the connection and stream flow-control windows.
+Even though these frames will be discarded, because they are sent before their sender receives the REQUEST_RST, the sender will consider the frames to count against its flow-control windows.

+Upon receipt of a REQUEST_RST frame, an endpoint SHOULD send a RST_STREAM with an error code of QUIC_RECEIVED_RST.
+If the REQUEST_RST frame is received on a stream that is already in the "closed" state, a RST_STREAM frame SHOULD still be sent and retransmission of previously-sent STREAM frames SHOULD be cancelled.

 ## Stream Identifiers {#stream-identifiers}